 (k) Subject to governing law, purchase and maintain such insurance as determined by the OMHA and the Board.

 ARTICLE 6 - EXECUTIVE COMMITTEE

 6.01 The Officers of the Board shall consist of the President, the Immediate Past President, Vice-President - Hockey Operations, Vice-President - Business Administration, Vice-President - OMHA, Secretary, and Treasurer and collectively, shall constitute the Executive Committee of the Board.

 6.02 The Board shall, at the first Board meeting following the Annual General Meeting, elect the Officers of the organization by majority vote of those in attendance.

-6.03 Persons nominated for President shall have served as an Officer in the previous year.
-It is desired that they have served as a Vice President.
+6.03 Persons nominated for President are preferred to have served as an Officer previously.
+However, it is not necessary to have done so, nor is it necessary that they have been a board member.

-6.05 (a) It is desired that persons nominated for President shall have served on the Board for two (2) of the last three (3) years.
+6.05 (a) It is desired that persons nominated for President shall have served on the Board for one (1) of the last three (3) years.